bhargavrathod73/sa-road-crashes/README.md

     4. **Click anything!** You can click on a specific crash type icon, a slice of the area donut, or a peak on the month chart, and the *entire* report will cross-filter.

 *   **Option 2: Quick View (No software needed)**
-    *   If you just want a quick look at the design and data highlights, check out the attached **screenshot images** and **PDF exports** included right here in the repository.
+    *   If you just want a quick look at the design and data highlights, check out the attached **screenshot images** included right here in the repository.
 They give you a high-res look at the pages without needing to install anything.
 ```